MicrosoftDocs/IntuneDocs.cs-cz/intune/enrollment/enrollment-autopilot.md

 4. Vyberte **OK**.

-## <a name="autopilot-deployments-report"></a>Sestava nasazení autopilotu
+## <a name="autopilot-deployments-report"></a>Autopilot deployments report
-Můžete si Zobrazit podrobnosti o každém zařízení nasazeném pomocí Windows autopilotu.
+You can see details on each device deployed through Windows Autopilot.
-Pokud chcete zobrazit sestavu, přejděte na **Intune** a v části **monitorování**vyberte **nasazení autopilotu**.
+To see the report, go to **Intune** and, under **Monitor**, choose **Autopilot deployments**.
-Data jsou k dispozici po dobu 30 dnů od nasazení.
+The data is available for 30 days after deployment.

 ## <a name="delete-autopilot-devices"></a>Odstranění zařízení Autopilot

-Můžete odstranit zařízení Windows autopilot, která nejsou zaregistrovaná v Intune:
+You can delete Windows Autopilot devices that aren't enrolled into Intune:

-- Odstraňte zařízení z Windows autopilotu při **zápisu zařízení** > **zařízení**s**Windows registrace** > .
-Vyberte zařízení, která chcete odstranit, a pak zvolte **Odstranit**.
-Dokončení odstraňování zařízení Windows autopilotu může trvat několik minut.
+- Delete the devices from Windows Autopilot at **Device enrollment** > **Windows enrollment** > **Devices**.
+Choose the devices you want to delete, then choose **Delete**.
+Windows Autopilot device deletion can take a few minutes to complete.

-Úplné odebrání zařízení z vašeho tenanta vyžaduje, abyste odstranili zařízení Intune, zařízení Azure Active Directory a záznamy zařízení Windows autopilot.
-To se dá udělat z Intune:
+Completely removing a device from your tenant requires you to delete the Intune device, the Azure Active Directory device, and the Windows Autopilot device records.
+This can all be done from Intune:

-1. Pokud jsou zařízení zaregistrovaná v Intune, musíte je nejdřív [Odstranit v okně Intune všechna zařízení](../remote-actions/devices-wipe.md#delete-devices-from-the-azure-active-directory-portal).
+1. If the devices are enrolled in Intune, you must first [delete them from the Intune All devices blade](../remote-actions/devices-wipe.md#delete-devices-from-the-azure-active-directory-portal).

-2. Odstraňte zařízení v zařízeních **Azure Active Directory v zařízeních  > ** **zařízeních Azure AD**.
+2. Delete the devices in Azure Active Directory devices at **Devices** > **Azure AD devices**.

-3. Odstraňte zařízení z Windows autopilotu při **zápisu zařízení** > **zařízení**s**Windows registrace** > .
-Vyberte zařízení, která chcete odstranit, a pak zvolte **Odstranit**.
-Dokončení odstraňování zařízení Windows autopilotu může trvat několik minut.
+3. Delete the devices from Windows Autopilot at **Device enrollment** > **Windows enrollment** > **Devices**.
+Choose the devices you want to delete, then choose **Delete**.
+Windows Autopilot device deletion can take a few minutes to complete.

 ## <a name="using-autopilot-in-other-portals"></a>Použití Autopilotu na jiných portálech
 Pokud nemáte zájem o správu mobilních zařízení, můžete Autopilot používat na jiných portálech.
 I když je používání na jiných portálech možné, doporučujeme ke správě nasazení Autopilotu používat jenom Intune.
 Pokud používáte Intune a jiný portál, nemůže Intune: